Social

 Freedom of association and collective bargaining

-At most of its Swiss companies, Swatch Group applies the collective labor agreement for the Swiss watch and microtechnology industry, which was concluded with the Employers’ Federation of the Swiss watch industry and the UNIA and SYNA trade unions.
-This collective labor agreement was first introduced in July 1937 and was concluded at the end of 2016 for the period from January 1, 2017, to December 31, 2021.
-However, due to the Covid-19 pandemic, it was extended in 2021 until June 30, 2024.
-The CLA regulates working hours, minimum wages, compensation for absences, modulated retirement and protection against dismissal and applies to approximately 15 000 employees who work in the production facilities.
+At most of its Swiss companies, Swatch Group applies the CLA for the Swiss watch and microtechnology industry, which was concluded with the Employers’ Association of the Swiss watch industry and the Unia and Syna trade unions.
+This collective labor agreement was introduced for the first time in July 1937 and was concluded in May 2024 for the 16th time for the period from July 1, 2024, to December 31, 2029.
+The CLA regulates working hours, minimum wages, compensation for absences, modulated retirement and protection against dismissal.
+The CLA applies to approximately 15 000 employees of the Group.

 Companies operating outside the CLA and abroad are encouraged to fully comply with the labor laws of the country and region concerned, and in particular to guarantee freedom of association, the right to collective bargaining and minimum wages.
 All subsidiaries have committed to such measures, and the risk of violation of freedom of association is considered to be low.